What's the difference between a cold and the flu?

 - and if you have a sore throat, eating soft foods that are easy to swallow.

-If you don’t experience any complications, or have high risk factors for complications, treatment of the flu requires no prescription medication.
+If you don’t experience any complications, or have no high risk factors for complications, treatment of the flu requires no prescription medication.
 Over-the-counter medication is available to help relieve headaches, muscles aches and fever, and while these won’t cure your illness, they may make you feel more comfortable.

 In certain cases, your doctor may prescribe antiviral medicine to reduce the duration and severity of your symptoms.
 This type of medication is most effective when taken at the onset of an infection.